DomDomo/TheMoreOrLessGame/README.md

 This project aims to recreate [The Higher Lower Game](http://www.higherlowergame.com/), but instead of search results, it will take data from YouTube: subscribers of a channel, views of a video.

-## TO DO

-Reintall React and setup basic website template

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).